Q: Why apply to CISLA?

-The mission of the Center is to encourage students to become politically concerned, socially engaged and culturally sensitive and informed.
-The CISLA experience prepares students to internationalize their major and to become a responsible citizen of the global community.
+The mission of CISLA is to educate students to become politically informed, socially engaged, and culturally sensitive, and give them the skills to thrive in a globalized world.
+CISLA prepares students to internationalize their major and to become responsible citizens of the global community.
 We seek to engage students as citizen leaders of tomorrow by preparing them today with the type of skills, knowledge, wisdom, virtue and eloquence required of people in positions of leadership.

 Q: What are the three CISLA questions and why are they significant?